 Filing a Claim for Reimbursement

-HCSA participants may use the debit card issued by the plan administrator, Benefit Strategies, to pay for eligible expenses directly or submit a claim form (see resource #4 above) to the plan admistrator requesting reimbursement via check or direct deposit.
+HCSA participants may use the debit card issued by the plan administrator to pay for eligible expenses directly or submit a claim form (see resource #3 above) to the plan administrator requesting reimbursement via check or direct deposit.

-DCAP participants may request reimbursement of eligible expenses up to the amount contributed to the plan calendar-year-to-date by submitting a claim form (see resource #4 above) to the plan administrator, Benefit Strategies.
+DCAP participants may request reimbursement of eligible expenses up to the amount contributed to the plan calendar-year-to-date by submitting a claim form (see resource #3 above) to the plan administrator.

 Period of Eligible Expenses

 Elections/contributions made in one plan (calendar) year may be spent through March 15 of the following calendar year as long as the expense is submitted for reimbursement by April 15 following the plan year.
-For example, participants may spend calendar/plan year 2017 contributions through March 15, 2018 as long as the expense is submitted to Benefit Strategies for reimbursement by April 15, 2018.
+For example, participants may spend calendar/plan year 2017 contributions through March 15, 2018 as long as the expense is submitted to the plan administrator for reimbursement by April 15, 2018.

 Impact of a Leave of Absence on HCSA and DCAP